FytaiLynch/configure-ad/README.md

 <img src="https://i.imgur.com/7fBzax6.png" height="80%" width="80%" alt="Creating Organizational Units"/>
 </p>
 <p>
-In Active Directory User and Computers, I created 2 Organizational Units named "_EMPLOYEES" and "_ADMINS".
-I then added a user to the Domain Admins, setting a username and password and adding the user to the domain's security group.
+In Active Directory User and Computers, created 2 Organizational Units named "_EMPLOYEES" and "_ADMINS". the user was then added to the Domain Admins, setting a username and password and adding the user to the domain's security group.
 </p>
 <br />